Matroid schemes and geometric posets: Introduction

 While a matroid imposes a \textit{rank} function on a Boolean lattice, we define a matroid scheme by imposing a similar function on a simplicial poset.
-Since every closed interval in a simplicial poset is a Boolean lattice, we view a matroid scheme as made up of \textit{local} matroids (\Cref{def:local}) glued together in some reasonable geometric manner.
+Since every closed interval in a simplicial poset is a Boolean lattice, we view a matroid prescheme as made up of \textit{local} matroids (\Cref{def:local}) glued together in some reasonable manner, and a matroid scheme satisfies an additional global geometric condition.
 This models our topological application, since an abelian arrangement is locally a linear arrangement (\Cref{def:localarr}).
 Note, however, that a matroid scheme is not a scheme in the usual sense of algebraic geometry.

 There are other combinatorial structures that have been associated to toric arrangements, namely arithmetic matroids \cite{moci,DM}, matroids over $\Z$ \cite{FM}, and semimatroids with a group action \cite{DR}.
 Pagaria \cite{pagaria} proved that the poset of layers of a toric arrangement is not determined by either its arithmetic matroid or its matroid over $\Z$.
 Our matroid schemes are more robust, and they do determine the poset of layers.
 Matroid schemes and geometric posets complement the work of \cite{DR,dd} on semimatroids and geometric semilattices with a group action, by formalizing the structure of the quotient by the group action.
 Indeed, under mild hypotheses, the orbits of a group action on a geometric semilattice form a geometric poset (\Cref{thm:Gsemi}).
 Not every matroid scheme arises in this way (\Cref{ex:nonpos}), and the framework presented here is the first approach to understanding the Dowling posets of \cite{BG} from a matroid perspective.
 Dowling posets generalize partition and Dowling lattices, which are fundamental examples in matroid theory, and they arise naturally from certain arrangements of submanifolds.
 We prove that Dowling posets are geometric posets (\Cref{thm:dowling}), and as such they provide a plethora of examples of matroid schemes with topological motivation.